 A postcard!
-Personally addressed to you from Riley and Katrina, with a production update from somewhere along the yard sale route!Estimated delivery:Ships within the US only
+Personally addressed to you from Riley and Katrina, with a production update from somewhere along the yard sale route!Estimated delivery:Only ships to: United States

 30 backers All gone!

 Trinket level.
 Think vintage photos and rabbit foot keychains.
 Small trinkets personally selected by Riley and Katrina somewhere along the yard sale route.
-Stamped with an official "Riley and Katrina 127 Sale" seal of approval.Estimated delivery:Ships within the US only
+Stamped with an official "Riley and Katrina 127 Sale" seal of approval.Estimated delivery:Only ships to: United States

 10 backers All gone!

 Doo-dad level.
 Think paperback books, aprons, and kitschy coffee mugs, personally selected by Riley and Katrina somewhere along the yard sale route.
-Stamped with an official "Riley and Katrina 127 Sale" seal of approval.Estimated delivery:Ships within the US only
+Stamped with an official "Riley and Katrina 127 Sale" seal of approval.Estimated delivery:Only ships to: United States

 4 backers Limited (1 left of 5)